Let’s play a game of word association: How many words can you think of in one minute for different kinds of kisses? Ready, steady, go!

-Another close relative of the English kiss, the Dutch verb and noun resemble their German counterparts.
-However, the Dutch commonly use the slightly more informal verb zoenen (zoen (n.)) to describe two people kissing on the dancefloor.
+Another close relative of the English “kiss,” the Dutch verb and noun resemble their German counterparts.
+However, the Dutch commonly use the slightly more informal verb zoenen (zoen as a noun) to describe two people kissing on the dance-floor.
 The equivalents of the German Schmatzer and Knutscher are the equally fabulous Smakzoen and Klapzoen (lit. smack kiss and clap kiss).

 - Att kyssa (v), Kyss (n)

 You’ll find the Swedish word att kyssa in love poems, and it brings to mind roses, weddings and heartfelt farewells at airports.
 In fact, you’re very unlikely to give anyone besides the person you’re involved with romantically a kyss.
 To talk about the kiss you gave your friend on the cheek you’d use the more informal verb att pussa, and for that somewhat drunken makeout session you had last Friday at a party, you’d probably use the verb att hångla.